aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your pet is planning to eat you.
+> 🥠 If a turtle doesn’t have a shell, is it naked or homeless?

-Last update: Tue Apr  7 06:11:34 2026
+Last update: Wed Apr  8 06:14:09 2026

 ### Let's play! 🎮